pb111/Machine-Learning-with-Python/README.md

           * [K Means Clustering Project](https://github.com/pb111/K-Means-Clustering-Project/blob/master/README.md): K-Means clustering is used to find intrinsic groups within the unlabelled dataset and draw inferences.
 In this project, I implement K-Means clustering with Python and Scikit-Learn.
 I have used `Facebook Live Sellers in Thailand` dataset for this project.
 I find intrinsic groups within this dataset that display the same `status_type` behaviour.
 It consists of posts of different natures (video, photos, statuses and links).

+  - ### Popular Data Science Projects

       - ### [Recommender Systems with Python](https://github.com/pb111/Recommender-Systems-with-Python/blob/master/README.md): Recommender Systems are one of the most popular and widely used application of data science.
 In this project, I build a `Recommender System with Python`.
 I discuss various types - `Content-based filtering recommender system` and `Collaborative filtering recommender system`.
 Also, I discuss various ways to improve the `Recommender Systems`.
 I discuss `matrix factorization`.